 Spoliation sanctions can absolutely make or break your case.
 And although most courts are well-versed in evaluating the factors necessary to find that sanctions are warranted, they occasionally get it wrong.
 As demonstrated in the present case, failure to preserve or produce surveillance footage does not (and should not) automatically lead to sanctions.

-If you have questions about spoliation or any other discovery-related matters, let me know.
+If you have questions about spoliation or any other discovery-related matters, get in touch.
 We can help.